In the autumn of 1994, a group of friends decided to get an allotment.

 Board of Trustees

 Our board of trustees is chaired by Susie Howells.
-A sustainability professional, with over 30 years’ public, corporate and voluntary sector experience in environmental management, sustainability and corporate social responsibility (CSR).
+A sustainability professional, with over 30 years’ public, corporate and voluntary sector experience in environmental management, sustainability and corporate social responsibility (CSR), she now works for a water quality project in Brighton.
 Susie began volunteering at the Forest Garden in October 2012.
-She supports the team’s work with anything from general weeding, to building up networks of support for the charity’s work across the city, working with the team to improve sustainable income generation, and updating the governance and policy framework to make sure everyone can work safely and effectively.
+She supports the team’s work with anything from general weeding, to building up networks of support for the charity’s work across the city, working with the team to improve sustainable income generation, and updating policies to make sure everyone can work safely and effectively.

 Company Secretary, Duncan Graham Cameron brings a career background in IT and communications and now works as a professional archaeologist.
 Duncan has been involved in the project, first as a volunteer in 2002, then joining the Management Committee before becoming a Trustee, helping to convert the organisation into a Charity.
 As well as playing an active role in volunteering, Duncan manages day to day financial transactions and provides other administrative support.